All Episodes

 That disparity in the survey is similar to the difference in how people view the safety of their neighborhoods, according to the poll by AP.

-Lower income people and minorities are more likely to worry that it might not be safe to send their children out on Halloween night.
+Lower-income people and minorities are more likely to worry that it might not be safe to send their children out on Halloween night.

 Thomas Link, 50, and his family are new to their trailer park in Palatka, Florida.

-But he had not decided whether to let his three young kids trick-or-treat.
+He said he considers it unsafe because he doesn't know many neighbors, but he had not decided whether to let his three young kids trick-or-treat.

 I'm very particular about who I let my kids deal with.

-For trick-or-treating, 91% of whites compared with 75% of minorities.
+91% of whites compared with 75% of minorities.

-He's the guy that said that uh people in Africa just don't have the same IQ, the same brains as Europeans do.
+He's the guy that said that people in Africa just don't have the same IQ, the same brains as Europeans do.

-Richard in Valley Stream, New York, welcome to the EIB network, sir.
+Richard in Valley Stream, New York, welcome to the EIB Network, sir.

 Hello.

-How are you, Russ?
+How are you, Rush?

 Just fine, sir.